pronopython/fapel-system/readme.md

 **Tag, Rate and Enjoy your porn collection!**

+:eggplant: :sweat_drops: :peach: :cherries: :movie_camera: :lollipop: :hotdog: :eggplant: :sweat_drops: :peach: :cherries: :movie_camera: :lollipop: :hotdog:

-With the fapel-system you can organize your images and video collection under Linux with standard folders.
+With the fapel-system you can organize your **adult images and video collection** under Linux with standard folders.
 Everything works with hardlinks.

 The fapel-system was created and is optimized for adult-oriented images, videos and movies (Pornography / Porn / Pron).
 Fapel stands for "fap-able element" :-) If you are a passionate collector, this might be for you.